 Research & Publications

-Dr. Stefanie Gillson is a Public Psychiatry Fellow and Chief Resident of Diversity and Inclusion at the Yale Department of Psychiatry.
-She is an American Psychiatric Association SAMHSA Minority Fellow and a Institute Scholar at the Johns Hopkins Center for American Indian Health where she focuses on developing community based initiatives to address mental health disparities among Native Americans through a historical and contemporary lens.
-She is a member of the Association of American Indian Physicians where she actively recruits Native youth into the medical field.
+Stefanie Gillson, MD is a Public Psychiatry Fellow and Chief Resident of Diversity and Inclusion at the Yale Department of Psychiatry.
+She is an American Psychiatric Association SAMHSA Minority Fellow and an Institute Scholar at the Johns Hopkins Center for American Indian Health where she focuses on developing community-based initiatives to address mental health disparities among Indigenous populations through a historical and contemporary lens.
+She is a member of the Association of American Indian Physicians where she actively recruits Indigenous youth into the medical field.

-Dr. Gillson graduated from the University of Minnesota- Duluth campus where her education was focused on rural and Native American health.
-She is planning on pursuing a Child and Adolescent Fellowship.
+Dr. Gillson graduated from the University of Minnesota Medical School- Duluth campus where her education was focused on rural and Native American health.
+She is will be starting a Child and Adolescent Fellowship at the Yale Child Study Center in July 2021.

 Education & Training